 The informal complaint does not involve, at any stage, a “finding” of guilt, nor does it mandate disciplinary action.
 The focus of the investigation in the informal report is to stop inappropriate behavior, investigate, and facilitate resolutions, if possible.

 If a grievance is pursued through this informal complaint procedure, the complainant must initiate the request.
 The complaint should be brought as soon as possible after the most recent incident.

-The role of the Vice President of Student Affairs and the Director of Human Resources will be to investigate the complaint, act as a neutral third party (mediator) and facilitate resolution.
+The role of the Vice President of Student Affairs, the Director of Human Resources, Provost/Vice President for Academic Affairs, or Vice President for Finance and Administration will be to investigate the complaint, act as a neutral third party (mediator) and facilitate resolution.
 If the informal report procedure does not resolve the complaint, the complainant may initiate a formal grievance procedure.
 However, if the mediator(s) believe that the matter is sufficiently grave because it seems to be part of a persistent pattern, because of the nature of the alleged offense, or because the complainant seeks to have a sanction imposed, then the mediator(s) can initiate either a formal procedure or take other appropriate action.

 - The mediator(s) will hold a discussion with the complainant to determine the nature of the complaint and provide the complainant with an explanation of all provisions of the policy.

 - The mediator(s) will the meet with the respondent, assist him or her in interpreting the complaint, and request information regarding their position.
 The mediator(s) will facilitate communication between the parties of their respective positions.
 If desirable and agreeable to both parties, the mediator(s) may bring together the complainant and respondent and/or others who may be able to contribute to the resolution of the complaint.